 Multiple user pumps have very strong motors that can stand up to the task.
 However, this is not the case with single user pumps.
 If you buy a used single user pump, it might not serve you well, and for as long as you would wish because it is not designed to be used by more than one person, and its useful life might have been exceeded.
 That said, you should check the expected life of the pump you intend to buy so that you know whether you are getting good value for your money.
 Make sure the used breast pump that you buy is a multiple-user one so that you can get the most out of it.
 All multiple user pumps are closed system pumps, but the converse is not true.

 You may have brand preferences for various reasons, or you may know nothing at all about the brands available.
 Do some research on the brands available and compare their features and prices.
 If you plan on having more babies in the near future, consider going for a brand that allows you to recycle the pump so that you do not have to spend more money on yet another breast pump.
-You can use sites such as your breast pump reviews to see what people have to say about different brands of pumps, so that you can get the best one.

 - WHO-Code compliance